jpacg/awesome-stars/README.md

 - [v8](https://github.com/v8/v8) - The official mirror of the V8 Git repository
 - [Magisk](https://github.com/topjohnwu/Magisk) - The Magic Mask for Android
 - [android_art](https://github.com/rovo89/android_art) - Android ART with modifications for the Xposed framework.
-- [Xposed](https://github.com/rovo89/Xposed) - The native part of the Xposed framework (mainly the modified app_process binary).
 - [sqlitebrowser](https://github.com/sqlitebrowser/sqlitebrowser) - Official home of the DB Browser for SQLite (DB4S) project.
 Previously known as "SQLite Database Browser" and "Database Browser for SQLite".
 Website at:
 - [sqlyog-community](https://github.com/webyog/sqlyog-community) - Webyog provides monitoring and management tools for open source relational databases.
 We develop easy-to-use MySQL client tools for performance tuning and database management.
 Webyog's solutions include SQL Diagnostic Manager for MySQL performance optimization and SQLyog for MySQL administration.
 More than 35,000 companies (including Amazon, IBM, Salesforce, AT&T, eBay, and GE) and 2.5 million users rely on Webyog's solutions to provide valuable insights into their databases.
 Webyog is an Idera, Inc. company.
 - [x64dbg](https://github.com/x64dbg/x64dbg) - An open-source x64/x32 debugger for windows.